mellowmarshe/kitter/README.md

   --data '{"content": "owo"}' \
   http://localhost:8083/api/post/add

-[GET] /posts
+[POST] /posts
-?
+!
+OPTIONAL
+! offset    : integer : how many rows should be skipped, used for paging ! limit     : integer : how many rows should be returned ?
 LIST OF
 ? id        : integer : the id of the post
 ? author    : string  : the author of the post
+? author_id : integer : the id of the poster
 ? content   : string  : the content of the post
 ? timestamp : string  : the timestamp of when posted